heythisisgordon/SyntheticErrandsScheduler-v3/project_scope.md

 8. Detailed logging system for both initial and optimized scheduling processes
 9. Schedule comparison feature for side-by-side analysis of initial and optimized schedules
 10. Updated optimization algorithm with improved travel time consideration and profit calculation
+11. Comprehensive type hints implemented throughout the codebase

 Note: This version emphasizes a modular approach to software design, incorporates advanced optimization techniques, and provides a user-friendly interface, allowing for easier maintenance, testing, and future enhancements.
 The use of centralized constants ensures consistency across the application and simplifies future modifications to errand types, incentives, and other key parameters.
 This approach significantly improves the maintainability of the project by reducing the need for changes across multiple files when updating core business rules or configuration settings.
 The addition of detailed logging and schedule comparison features enhances the ability to analyze and improve the scheduling algorithms.
+The implementation of comprehensive type hints throughout the codebase further improves code readability, helps catch potential type-related bugs earlier, and enhances overall maintainability.